OpenMined/fl_aggregator/README.md

 **3. Setup the FL config**

 Based on the above, we create/edit `fl_config.json` to configure our federated learning flow
+The Sample files could be found in `apis/fl_aggregator/samples`

 ```json
 {